woxiangbo/selenyou/README.md

 }
 ```
 if Test passed, no need screen video
-if Test failed, then the screen video will be saved in `C:\video` with format `*.avi`, certainly, you could declare the the place where video should be saved:
+if Test failed, then the screen video will be saved in `C:\video` with format `*.avi`, certainly, the place of video could be declared obviously:
 ```
 @Video("c:\\a\\b\\c\\anyFolderYouWant")
 ```